 2) What Suits My Facility?

 First and foremost, this is a simple question of floor space.
 Most labs (even mobile labs we’ve outfitted for the US military) can find space for a benchtop or tabletop lab sterilizer, but you need a large lab to accommodate a 320L front-loading autoclave (with room for the door to swing open).
-Smaller labs that need to process larger loads should seriously consider top-loading sterilizers, which offer large capacity in a small footprint.
+Smaller labs that need to process larger loads might consider top-loading sterilizers, which offer large capacity in a small footprint.

 In addition to lab space, don’t forget to take into account the logistics of delivery: A larger autoclave will require wide halls and doors, a loading dock, and possibly a freight elevator.